thehunmonkgroup/raspberry-paper-to-cot-pipeline/CODING_GUIDELINES_PYTHON.md

 8. Use clear, descriptive names for all functions, methods, and variables.

 9. Separate concerns by breaking down functionality into distinct methods or functions.
+If any existing methods or functions do not follow best practices in this regard, fix them by breaking them down into distinct methods or functions.

 10. Use f-strings for string formatting.
+If any existing strings do not use f-strings and can be easily fixed, fixed them.

 11. Define constants and default values clearly, preferably at the module or class level.
+If you find existing hard-coded values that would be more appropriate as a constant, fix them.

 12. Include a main guard (if __name__ == "__main__":) to control script execution.